zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/zcutler.md

 ---

-I'm a first year PhD student at the School of Computing working with Alexander Lex.
+I'm a third year PhD student at the School of Computing working with Alexander Lex.
 My current research is focused on making user studies easier to design, run, and analyze.
-I've previously worked mostly on provenance in visualization systems, and helped develop both [Trrack]({{site.base_url}}/blog/2020/10/28/trrack/) and [Trrack-Vis](https://www.chromatic.com/library?appId=63ee57592a53ae7413d27e43)
+I've previously worked mostly on provenance in visualization systems, and helped develop both [Trrack]({{site.base_url}}/blog/2020/10/28/trrack/) and [Trrack-Vis](https://www.chromatic.com/library?appId=63ee57592a53ae7413d27e43).
+For more information, see my [personal site](https://zach-cutler.com/).